adnan8002/Google-Accounts-Warmup-bot-with-Multilogin-Proxies/README.md

 * Multilogin profile creation
 * Work with mobile and desktop profiles
-* Google login with Credentials
+* Google login with credentials
-* Can warmup Upto 10k Accounts
+* Can warmup upto 10k accounts
 * Visiting different websites for caches.
 * Random wait between actions
 * Scrolling like humans